-As an alternative to increasing specialization among the various stakeholders involved in a project, the M.Sc. in Construction Management and Real Estate Management trains generalists with a high level of social skills who act as competent interlocutors for specialists, since future architects and civil engineers learn alongside each other within the “Dortmunder Modell Bauwesen” at the Faculty of Architecture and Civil Engineering.
+As an alternative to increasing specialization among the various stakeholders involved in a project, the M.Sc. in Construction Management and Real Estate Management trains generalists with a high level of social skills who act as competent interlocutors for specialists, since future architects and civil engineers learn alongside each other within the “Dortmunder Modell Bauwesen” at the Department of Architecture and Civil Engineering.

 This model is unique in Germany and embodies a teaching concept which aims – in addition to giving them a thorough grounding in their subject – to teach students how to work together in an interdisciplinary team with the other stakeholders involved.
 The projects, on which a group of both Architecture as well as Civil Engineering students work together, play a key role here.
 In this way, realistic planning tasks form the basis for later successful teamwork in practice.

 As an option, students can complete the Master’s program with a specialization in Integrated Building Technologies.